 What is IORP II?

 IORP II is an EU Directive that set new requirements for occupational pension schemes.
-Legislation was passed into law in April 2021 in Ireland.
-IORP II has changed the occupational pension regulatory landscape, enforcing significant compliance demands on trustees.
-Trustees of occupational pension schemes are, in general, expected to provide for enhanced administration and governance that will incur substantial ongoing costs to the scheme.
+Legislation was passed into law in April 2021 in Ireland enforcing significant compliance demands on trustees.
+Trustees of occupational pension schemes are, in general, expected to provide for enhanced administration and governance that will incur substantial ongoing costs to the scheme resulting in a considerable financial cost for the member.

 The options available are: